TylerP33/TylerP33.github.io/_posts/2018-08-07-javascript_-_variable_scope_and_hoisting.markdown

 </html>
 ```

 The `var x;` starts at the top, and x=5 is interpretated after.
 The tricky question is, is `var x;` interpreted before x = 5 in the first script?
 Yes!
 That is because `var` declarations will be hoisted.  `let` and `const` declarations are "hoisted" as well, in that the scope indentifier will always reference that particular variable (not the assignment).
-With that being said, there is a dramatic differnce between `var` declarations and the other two variable choices, `let` and `const`.
+With that being said, there is a dramatic difference between `var` declarations and the other two variable choices, `let` and `const`.

-This difference is in their initialisation. `var` and `function` are initialised with undefined, which does not cause an error, and it allows the variable expression to match the variable declaration at run-time.  `let` and `const` are will throw an ReferenceError when you try to access it.
-These specific variable types only get initialised when a `let`/`const`/`class` statement is evaluated.
+This difference is in their initialization. `var` and `function` are initialized with undefined, which does not cause an error, and it allows the variable expression to match the variable declaration at run-time.  `let` and `const` are will throw an ReferenceError when you try to access it.
+These specific variable types only get initialized when a `let`/`const`/`class` statement is evaluated.
 Everything before (above) is called the "temporal dead zone".

 Here is a perfect example of the two: